backupbrew/switchbrew/Gamecard ASIC.md

 ## GetCardKeyArea

-Signals the Gamecard ASIC to send a 0x800 byte sized buffer containing the current Gamecard's key area sectors.
+Signals the Gamecard ASIC to send a 0x800 byte sized buffer containing the current Gamecard's key area sectors as follows.

 | Sector | Size  | Description                                                                                          |
 | ------ | ----- | ---------------------------------------------------------------------------------------------------- |